shouldmakemusic/yaas_resources/README.md

 These are resource files for lighthouse and yaas

 - The api
-- Controller configs, at the moment only FCB1010
+- Controller configs, at the moment FCB1010 and nanoKontrol 2